madsfredslund/Tenerife-node/EMCCD/README.txt

 client_***_acquire_threaded.py can be used to start acquisition of images without waiting for the job to end to return. client_***_abort_acq.py can be used to abort an acquisition.

+Running the client scripts (from the command line) with the option "-h" will print out the different options to provide to the client script and command.

 ***: "red" or "vis"